MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

   used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified, before the expiry epoch, and not deletable.
-- A Sui smart contract can read the blob object on Sui (or a reference to it) to check is is certified, before the expiry epoch, and not deletable.
+- A Sui smart contract can read the blob object on Sui (or a reference to it) to check it is certified, before the expiry epoch, and not deletable.

 The underlying protocol of the
 [Sui light client](https://github.com/MystenLabs/sui/tree/main/crates/sui-light-client)